Gaston Caperton: Post-gubernatorial career

 After completing his second term, the former governor taught at Harvard University in the spring of 1997 as a fellow at the Harvard Institute of Politics.
 He founded the Institute on Education and Government at Columbia University.

 Caperton became President and CEO of the College Board on July 1, 1999.
 The New York City based College Board is a nonprofit membership association of more than 4,200 schools, colleges and other educational institutions throughout America.
-Its mission, as expressed by Caperton, is to prepare, inspire and connect students to college success, with a focus on excellence and equity.
-The College Board is best known for its SAT college admissions exam and for its Advanced Placement Program, which offers high school students access to quality, college-level course work.
+The College Board is best known for its SAT college admissions exam and for its Advanced Placement Program, which offers high school students access to college-level course work.
 Since taking the helm of the College Board, Caperton has sought to enhance the standing and expand the reach of these two programs and to launch a series of initiatives.
 As a result of one of these initiatives, AP courses became more available to inner city and rural students.

 Caperton expresses concern about unequal educational opportunity, and he led an effort to encourage students at middle schools to go to college, particularly the least advantaged.
 His efforts prompted USA Today to label him an "education crusader".
 The publication also named him one of the most influential people in America in its feature, "People to Watch: 2001."

 In 2004, Caperton led a successful campaign to revise the SAT when the College Board's trustees requested changes to the test.
 The College Board introduced a set of changes to the SAT that include a writing test, more critical reading, and advanced math.
 The goal of the new SAT was to more closely reflect the coursework of the nation's high school students while maintaining what the Board describes as the test's level of rigor and excellence.
 The new SAT Reasoning Test was administered for the first time in March 2005.

 Under Caperton's leadership, the College Board led an effort called "Don't Forget Ed!" that was designed to elevate education as an issue in the 2012 presidential campaign.
 As part of that effort, the College Board hosted a presidential candidate forum on October 27, 2011 called "The Future of American Education."

 In 2012, Caperton wrote "The Achievable Dream: College Board Lessons on Creating Great Schools," a book that highlights specific lessons of educational success that can be replicated in schools across the country.

 Caperton was reportedly among the top candidates to fill the remainder of the late Senator Robert Byrd's term.
 The appointment ultimately went to Carte Goodwin.

 He is now the Vice Chairman for Leeds Equity Partners, a New York-based Private Equity firm focused solely on education.
 Caperton has worked in this capacity since January, 2013.